[FIXED] Critical Error on GoDaddy WordPress Site [2023]

 The feature allows admins to fix or mitigate fatal errors on their website.

-Now a beginner can fix it. the mode provides temporary login access for 24 hours until you switch off recovery mode.
+Now a beginner can fix it.
+The mode provides temporary login access for 24 hours until you switch off recovery mode.

 You can easily find out the culprit and fix it.